g-dury/revolut-challenge/README.md

 ` npm test`

+You will need a `.env` file with all the environment variables for the database connections info (same as `.app` described further down)
 To run the server:

 `node index.js`

 but you will need to have a postgresql running initialized with the correct database and table format.
 Hence the easier is to run the docker-compose I have created.
 As I do not want to put environment variables inside the `docker-compose.yaml` you need to create/fill the `.app` file with your desired environment variables.

-it should look like this:
+it should look like this (`.app`):

 ```
 DB_USER=postgres